Updated Information About Obama Presidential Library

 - The act was amended in 1986, establishing a presumptive limit of 70,000 square feet for any future Presidential Library facility that will be provided to the government and a requirement for an endowment of 20 percent of the overall initial construction cost of the facility to offset the maintenance costs of the facility.
 That amount was increased in 2003 to 40 percent and increased again in 2008 to 60 percent.

 - The Obama Foundation made the decision in May 2017 not to construct a Presidential Library for NARA to house the paper records and physical artifacts.
-Instead it will provide funding for the digitization of records so they can be made available online.
-NARA announced a New Model for the Preservation and Accessibility of Presidential Records in a May 2017 press release.
+Instead, the Foundation intended to provide funding for the digitization of records so they could be made available online.
+NARA in turn announced a New Model for the Preservation and Accessibility of Presidential Records in a May 2017 press release.

-- NARA retains legal and physical custody of the records.
+- NARA continues to retain legal and physical custody of the records and artifacts.
 NARA will maintain, preserve, and provide access to the Presidential records of the Obama administration, in accordance with the Presidential Records Act.

-- After the records are digitized, NARA will store and preserve the original materials in an existing NARA facility that meets NARA’s standards for archival storage.
+- NARA will store and preserve the original materials in an existing NARA facility that meets NARA’s standards for archival storage.

-- Final arrangements remain pending, but the unclassified records and the artifacts will be stored in the greater Kansas City, MO area.
-The classified records will be moved to the National Archives at College Park, MD to facilitate their review for declassification as part of the work by the National Declassification Center (established by President Obama via Executive Order 13526) and in keeping with recommendations of the Public Interest Declassification Board.
+- The classified records have been relocated to the National Archives at College Park, MD, to facilitate their review for declassification as part of the work by the National Declassification Center (established by President Obama via Executive Order 13526) and in keeping with recommendations of the Public Interest Declassification Board.

-- The Obama Presidential Center, to be located on Chicago’s South Side in Jackson Park, will be a privately operated, non-federal organization that includes a “presidential museum.”
-NARA will not have a Library at this site.
+- The Obama Presidential Center, to be located on Chicago’s South Side in Jackson Park, will be a privately operated, non-federal organization that includes a presidential museum.
+NARA will not have a Library or staff presence at this site.

 DECISION / NEW MODEL